You can now support Shaper Of Worlds on Patreon.

 Eviscerating Touch (Su) A visceraith's touch opens deep wounds and rips out pieces of the victim's flesh and organs.
 It addition to regular damage, eviscerating touch inflicts 1d4 points of ability damage to Strength or Dexterity, or 1 point of Constitution bleed and the visceraith gains 5 temporary hit points.

 Gruesome Return (Su) A visceraith is not that easy to get rid off.
 When a visceraith is reduced to 0 or less hit points or destroyed with an effect such as disruption weapon, it's essence disperses among all Tiny or larger corporeal living beings within 100 feet that have discernible anatomy, are not protected with protection from evil, blessed, or staying within consecrated or hallowed area.
-The first of those creatures that is reduced to 0 or less hit points within the next 24 hours with an effect that does not destroy body, or is powered by light, good, or positive energy, dies within a shower of blood and gore as the visceraith emerges renewed.
+The first of those creatures that is reduced to 0 or less hit points within the next 24 hours (unless it was killed with an effect that destroys the body, or is powered by light, good, or positive energy), dies within a shower of blood and gore as the visceraith emerges renewed.
 Creatures that are prevented from becoming undead or immune to possession are excluded from this effect as well.
 This is a death effect.

 Messy Kills (Su) When a visceraith reduces a living corporeal creature to 0 or less hit points, the victim's body is completely butchered, the skin bursts, the muscles are torn apart, and the organs shred and thrown around in a fountain of blood.
 The ground within 10 feet of the victim becomes difficult terrain for 1d4+1 rounds, the victim cannot be returned to life with effects that require intact body, and the visceraith can make a demoralize check as a free action, targeting all the sapient creatures that witnessed the demise.
 The visceraith also gains 2d6 × 5 temporary hit points if the victim was Medium (1d8 if Small, 3d6 if Large, with smaller or larger creatures adjusting the dice used as per natural weapon damage dice size progression).
 This is a death effect.